5T33Z0/Clover-Crate/Update_Clover/README.md

 3. Next, drag and drop your clover config.plist into the terminal window.
 Make sure there is a blank space between the 2 file paths
 4. Hit "Enter"
 5. Check the results.
 If it says: "Your plist looks so wonderful.
 Well done!", then you don't have to do anything else.
-6. If there are errors shown in the log, open both your config.plist and the config-sample.plist included in the Clover download – preferably in a plist editor.
-Look for any differences (like formatting, deleted features, etc.) and fix them.
+6. If there are errors shown in the log, open both your `config.plist` and the `config-sample.plist` included in the Clover package in a plist editor and compare them.
+Look for any differences (like formatting, deleted features, etc.) and fix them. **NOTE**:
-7. Save your config
+7. Save your config.
 8. Re-check for errors
 9. Repeat comparison, fixing, saving and re-checking until all issues are resolved